fclorenzo/synflood_intercept/readme.md

    - A Mininet topology was configured with a router (`r1`), attacker (`h1`), and server (`h2`).
    - Scripts were run to simulate both SYN flood attacks and legitimate traffic.
    - The simulations were run by a fixed time period of 1 minute and a total of 5 times.
    - Average values were extracted to measure the statistics.
+The values below are approximations based on those average values.

 2. **Traffic Capture**:
    - Traffic was captured using `tcpdump` and analyzed using `tshark` to measure: